Igniter or Ignitor Which Spelling Should You Choose?

 Adding to the complexity, industries like engineering and aviation frequently use ignitor in technical writing, even in the U.S. This dual usage has led to mixed preferences in technical manuals and product descriptions.
 For example, you might see “igniter” in a home furnace manual but “ignitor” in rocket propulsion systems.

 At their core, both terms mean the same thing: a device or tool that initiates combustion.
 Commonly referred to as a spark generator or combustion starter, these devices are integral to an ignition system.
-They’re used in everything from lighters and stoves to engines and rockets.
+Many students confuse Pre vs Post because they look similar but have opposite meanings

 Whether you use igniter or ignitor, the function remains unchanged.
 Both terms describe a flame initiator or firing device that sets a fuel source aflame.
 In practice, their meanings overlap, with only slight variations in usage based on industry norms.